hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestDecoding.md

 ```
 Like the standard `Codable` decode functions `Request.decode(as:context:)` can throw an error if decoding fails.
 The decode function is also async as the request body is an asynchronous sequence of `ByteBuffers`.
 We need to collate the request body into one buffer before we can decode it.

+### Date decoding

+As mentioned above the default is to use `JSONDecoder` for decoding `Request` bodies.
+This default is also set to use ISO 8601 dates in the form `YYYY-MM-DDThh:mm:ssZ`.
+If you generating requests for a Hummingbird server using `JSONEncoder` you can output ISO 8601 dates by setting `JSONEncoder.dateEncodingStrategy` to `.iso8601`.

 ## Setting up a custom decoder

 If you want to use a different format, a different JSON encoder or want to support multiple formats, you need to setup you own `requestDecoder` in a custom request context.
 Your request decoder needs to conform to the `RequestDecoder` protocol which has one requirement ``RequestDecoder/decode(_:from:context:)``.
 For instance `Hummingbird` also includes a decoder for URL encoded form data.
 Below you can see a custom request context setup to use ``URLEncodedFormDecoder`` for request decoding.
 The router is then initialized with this context.
 Read <doc:RequestContexts> to find out more about request contexts.